Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 -

-ElasticSearch: Elasticsearch manages large data volumes and provides fast, scalable search results.
-Bagisto uses it to index products, greatly improving search performance.
+ElasticSearch: Elasticsearch handles large data and delivers fast, scalable search results.
+Bagisto uses it to index products and improve search speed.

 Leveraging Elasticsearch for Scalable Search

-One of the most critical components of scaling an eCommerce platform is ensuring that product search functionality remains fast and efficient, even with millions of products.
+A key part of scaling an eCommerce platform is keeping product search fast and efficient, even when the store has millions of products listed.

 While MySQL/MariaDB handles basic queries, they struggle with full-text search and complex filtering on large catalogs, which is where Elasticsearch excels.